 In regards to releasing with labels, I wholeheartedly respect how they decide to monetise music, especially considering the extra running costs.
 When it comes down to it, my only preference is that the label is run by good, honest people who love music, and perhaps even create it themselves.

-For detailed information on all releases, including UPC and ISRC codes, please visit MusicBrainz, or this Google Sheet.
+For detailed information on all releases, including UPC and ISRC codes, please visit MusicBrainz, this Google Sheet, or Discogs.

 The Word is Bond - Top instrumental submissions EP3 Aug 2021

 88.1 KDHX Saint Louis - Aug 14, 2021 11:00 PM – 1:00 AM